HelloChatterbox/dev_documentation/docs/skill-development/marketplace-submission/skills-acceptance-process/skills-review-functional-template.md

 * [ ] **Installation**

 Check that the Skill installs using voice commands.
-Mycroft will get the user to confirm which Skill should be installed if there is ambiguity in Skill names - such as duplicate names.
+Chatterbox will get the user to confirm which Skill should be installed if there is ambiguity in Skill names - such as duplicate names.
 If possible, name the Skill so that there is minimal duplication and/or conflict.
-You should also verify that the Skill name can be verbally pronounced by speaking the Skill name into the Mycroft command line several times, and reading the resulting transcriptions.
+You should also verify that the Skill name can be verbally pronounced by speaking the Skill name into the Chatterbox command line several times, and reading the resulting transcriptions.
 Suggest alternative Skill names if it is difficult to verbally pronounce the Skill name.
-Please provide confirmation that the Skill was successfully installed and by what means \(voice or `mycroft-msm install`\), as well as what utterance was detected when invoking the install voice command.
+Please provide confirmation that the Skill was successfully installed and by what means \(voice or `chatterbox-msm install`\), as well as what utterance was detected when invoking the install voice command.

 > Install method:
 > Output: